anaclumos/extracranial/Research/pages/Person A480C6.md

   - Joined the M1 team just before the announcement
   - Worked on the A16 chip this year (2022)
 - _[[Apple]] Silicon Team_ isn't necessarily a hardware team
-  - Ex) Chip Design Inspection Software
+  - Ex: Chip Design Inspection Software
 - **DRI**.
 Direct Response Individual.
   - People can take responsibility, regardless of their level and position.
 - One downside: [[Apple]] is a very secretive company.